wlsf82/backstop-config/README.md

 > In case of test failures due to expected visual changes in the website, remember to re-approve the new screenshots as references.
 Use `npm run backstop:approve` to do so.

+## Keeping track of bitmaps references

+You can use [git](https://git-scm.com/downloads) to keep track of the bitmaps reference, also references in this document as screenshots references.

+To do so you just need to commit the files in the `test/backstop_data/bitmaps_reference/` directory, as soon as you reviewed the screenshots, and they look good for usage in future comparisons.

 ## Test result with failures due to visual changes

 Below you can see an example of the test report when BackstopJS finds a visual failure.